On My Way (film): Cast

+Production

+Principal photography began from 14 May 2012.

 Reception

 On My Way received generally positive reviews from critics.
 On Rotten Tomatoes, the film has a rating of 80% based on 41 reviews and an average rating of 6.50/10.
 The site's consensus reads, "While the script may not always be worthy of her gifts, Catherine Deneuve's performance ultimately offers more than enough reason to watch On My Way.".
 On Metacritic, the film has a score of 60 out of 100 based on 17 reviews, indicating "mixed or average reviews".

 Jordan Mintzer titled his review in The Hollywood Reporter "Catherine Deneuve hits the road in this rocky third feature from actress-filmmaker Emmanuelle Bercot" and resumed On My Way (Elle s'en va) was "a film that's much more bouillabaisse than haute cuisine".